-My Car Starts Sometimes and Sometimes It Doesn’t [Electrical Issue!]
+My Car Starts Sometimes and Sometimes It Doesn’t?

-The most common cause of car starts sometimes and sometimes it doesn’t is the weak battery or the bad ground connection causing intermittent car starting failures.
+The most common cause of car starting sometimes is the weak battery or the bad ground connection causing intermittent car starting failures.
 If the battery and ground connections are fine, you should check if the starter connection is clean and properly tightened.
 Moreover, the starter motor should function properly.

-- Battery power: Make sure that the battery terminals are clean and the connections are tight.
-Also, check the condition of the terminals with a multimeter.
-If the battery appears to be weak, consider changing it.
+- Battery Power: Make sure the battery terminals are clean and tight.
+Use a multimeter to check the charge level.
+If the battery seems weak, swap in a fresh one.

 First Hand Approach If Car Starts Intermittently

-If your car starts sometimes and sometimes it doesn’t, your first-hand approach should be to check if there is any OBD2 code stored in your engine’s memory before diving further.
+If your car starts inconsistently, your first-hand approach should be to check if there is any OBD2 code stored in your engine’s memory before diving further.

 If your vehicle model is after 1996, there is the engine control module that throws Onboard Diagnostic (OBD2) trouble codes so that you can identify the faulty component in your engine.